collective/Products.Ploneboard/README.txt

 Introduction
 ============

 Ploneboard is an easy to use web board.
-It utilizes the proven Plone user interface, and is made for easy integration into Plone sites.
+It uses the proven Plone user interface, and is made for easy integration into Plone sites.
 The target audience is businesses and developers wanting a discussion board in their Plone site.